stowball/hucssley/README.md

 // only try this if responsive is a module
 @if index($icon-size-modules, responsive) {
-  // extract $bp-scale and $bp-value variables for each breakpoint
+  // extract $mq-scale and $mq-value variables for each breakpoint
-  @each $bp-scale, $bp-value in $hu-breakpoints {
+  @each $mq-scale, $mq-value in $hu-media-queries {
-    // call the media-query mixin with $bp-value, which supports breakpoint values as min/max maps
+    // call the media-query mixin with $mq-value, which supports breakpoint values as min/max maps
-    @include hu-media-query($bp-value) {
+    @include hu-media-query($mq-value) {
       // loop through and extract $type & $value variables from each item in $types
       @each $type, $value in $icon-size-types {
         // define the class name you want, including the $type